-Configuring the Sync Class
+Configuring the Sync Class Using the Management Console

 A Sync Class is defined for each type-or class-of entry that should be treated differently by the Synchronization server.
-This includes what types of changes are synchronized, what attributes are synchronized and how they are mapped, how source and destination entries are correlated, and how DNs are mapped.
+This includes what types of changes are synchronized, what

 The Sync Class also defines what attributes within the entries should be included or excluded in the synchronization process.
 When a change to an entry is first detected in a Sync Source, the Sync Pipe evaluates the inclusion criteria (i.e., include-base-dn and include-filter) to find the first matching Sync Class according to the evaluation-order-index property.
 If a change does not match any Sync Class, then it is discarded.
 Otherwise, the matching Sync Class processes any attribute or DN mappings and determines what type of change is synchronized.